// HOW IT WORKS

 Office

-Morning fires handled, you sit down to check the margin dashboard.
-DPM continuously scans every document on the job — meeting minutes, change orders, daily logs, purchase orders — looking for money you've earned but haven't billed.
+You sit down at your desk to check the margin dashboard.
+DPM has been scanning every document on the job, meeting minutes, change orders, daily logs, purchase orders, looking for money you're owed but haven't billed.

 ◎ MARGIN RECOVERY DASHBOARD